Qt and C++ Embedded Development: Pros, Cons, and Alternatives

 Drawbacks to wxWidgets:

-FLTK (Fast Light Toolkit) is a cross-platform C++ GUI toolkit for UNIX/Linux, Microsoft, and Windows.
+FLTK (Fast Light Toolkit) is a cross-platform C++ GUI toolkit for UNIX/Linux, Microsoft, Windows, and macOS.
 FLTK supports 3D graphics.
 The toolkit is available under the GNU Lesser General Public License (LGPL) with some exceptions.

 Drawbacks: